wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 To recap, the process for publishing a library to WAPM is:

-1. Define a `*.wit` file with your interface
+1. Define a `*.wai` file with your interface
-2. Create a new Rust crate and add `wit-bindgen` as a dependency
+2. Create a new Rust crate and add `wai-bindgen` as a dependency
-3. Implement the trait defined by `wit_bindgen_rust::export!("hello-world.wit")`
+3. Implement the trait defined by `wai_bindgen_rust::export!("hello-world.wai")`
 4. Add `[package.metadata.wapm]` table to your `Cargo.toml`
 5. Publish to WAPM

-We took a bit longer than normal to get here, but that's mainly because there were plenty of detours to explain the "magic" that tools like `wit-bingen` and `cargo wapm` are doing for us.
+We took a bit longer than normal to get here, but that's mainly because there were plenty of detours to explain the "magic" that tools like `wai-bingen` and `cargo wapm` are doing for us.
 This explanation gives you a better intuition for how the tools work, but we'll probably skip over them in the future.